lectionhome authors titles dates links about

 Did they make it up and back again?
 Well, we know that Benuzzi lived to write this book, and publish it in 1953, so the trip can't have been a disaster.
 (Benuzzi lived, in fact, till 1988, becoming a high-ranking diplomat in postwar, republican Italy.)
 But "no picnic" is an apt description, metaphorically and literally, of his adventure.

 Benuzzi's book displays little larger political context.
 The condition of the POWs is banal: more boring than anything else, made up of squalid concerns and petty contentions that wear down the soul.
 In suspended animation, far from the front, Europe, fascism, and the Holocaust, Benuzzi and his friends made use of the great mountain as a kind of existential blank slate.
-They weedren't notably woke.
-They fear wild animals and had at best a wary contempt for indigenous Kenyans – whose expertise they could have benefitted from, as the three Italians didn't even realize that they could eat the bamboo shoots that grow abundantly on the slopes.
+They weren't notably woke.
+They feared wild animals and had at best a wary contempt for indigenous Kenyans – whose expertise they could have benefitted from, as the three Italians didn't even realize that they could eat the bamboo shoots that grow abundantly on the slopes.

 But as with all mountaineering books, the energy of No Picnic on Mount Kenya comes from its stripped-away focus on getting up and down again.
 In that respect, it is one of the great works in the genre.